iagoleal/iagoleal.github.io/content/posts/sampling-probabilities.md

 \end{scope}
 ```

-As a compact subset of $\R^N$, it has a uniform probability measure given by the area of a subset
+As a compact subset of $\R^N$, its normalized (hyper-)area element
+defines a uniform probability measure

 $$ p_{\Delta^N}(A) = \frac{\Area(A \cap \Delta^N)}{\Area(\Delta^N)}.$$